 While many bats search for food at night, it’s not uncommon to see some flying around at dawn or dusk.
 Experts estimate that a bat will consume nearly one million insects per year.
 As they fly around and eat, they also look for places to roost such as eaves, attics, and other dark and quiet areas around your home.

 Bats don’t need much space to enter your home.
 Simply opening the door and having a gap in a screen are just a few entry points for bats.
-The most effective bat control method is to close off all entry points to your home.
+The most effective bat control method is to close off all entry points to your home or business.

 Even if bats don’t bother you, you don’t want them to take up residence in your home.
 Contracting rabies from a bat is possible as is Histoplasmosis, which is a lung disease resulting from exposure to a fungus on bat guano (droppings).